CW3E/MET-tools/README.md

 ### Installing additional libraries
-Supplementary libraries for running these workflows are provided in additional containers or can be installed indpendently.
+Supplementary libraries for running these workflows are provided in additional containers or can be installed independently.
 The directory
 ```
 ${HOME}/docs
 ```